Rigidity of Teichmuller Space: Abstract

 \section{Abstract}

-This is the third paper in the series (\cite{daskal-meseDM} and \cite{daskal-meseER} being the previous two) where we study harmonic maps into the Weil-Petersson completion $\overline{\cal T}$ of Teichm\"{u}ller space.
-In this paper, we prove that the singular set of a harmonic map from a smooth $n$-dimensional Riemannian domain to $\overline{\cal T}$ has Hausdorff dimension at most $n-2$, and moreover, the harmonic map has certain decay near the singular set.
-Combined with the earlier work of Schumacher and Jost-Yau, this implies the holomorphic rigidity of Teichm\"{u}ller space.
-In addition, our results provide a harmonic maps proof of both the high rank and the rank one superrigidity of the mapping class group proved via other methods by Farb-Masur and Yeung.
+We prove the \emph{holomorphic rigidity conjecture of Teichm\"{u}ller space} which loosely speaking states that the action of the mapping class group uniquely determines the Teichm\"{u}ller space as a complex manifold.
+The method of proof is through harmonic maps.
+We prove that the singular set of a harmonic map from a smooth $n$-dimensional Riemannian domain to the Weil-Petersson completion $\overline{\mathcal T}$ of Teichm\"{u}ller space has Hausdorff dimension at most $n-2$, and moreover, $u$ has certain decay near the singular set.
+Combining this with the earlier work of Schumacher, Siu and Jost-Yau, we provide a proof of the holomorphic rigidity of Teichm\"{u}ller space.
+In addition, our results provide as a byproduct a harmonic maps proof of both the high rank and the rank one superrigidity of the mapping class group proved via other methods by Farb-Masur and Yeung.